 - The PRTG Cloud checks the license key of your PRTG server and processes the notification accordingly.
 For example, it applies the flood protection mechanism to ensure that your mobile device will not be flooded with too many messages.
 The PRTG cloud converts the notification into a push message with all necessary information, including the token to identify the correct target device, and sends the message to Amazon SNS (Simple Notification Service).

-- Like the PRTG cloud, Amazon SNS checks several properties of the message, queues it if necessary so that it will not get lost, and automatically converts it into the correct format for the vendor specific messaging cloud (Google, Apple, or Microsoft).
+- Like the PRTG cloud, Amazon SNS checks several properties of the message, queues it if necessary so that it will not get lost, and automatically converts it into the correct format for the vendor specific messaging cloud.
 Amazon SNS ensures that the push message is always passed along in the correct format, provides high availability, and delivers messages very fast.

-- The respective messaging cloud uses the unique token of the push message to identify the destination and pushes it to your Android, iOS, or Windows Phone device where it appears in the notification area immediately.
+- The respective messaging cloud uses the unique token of the push message to identify the destination and pushes it to your Android or iOS device where it appears in the notification area immediately.

 Although the regular delivery process for push notifications involves several steps and components, a push notification will usually appear on your mobile device within moments after being triggered in PRTG.
-With the PRTG cloud as a service, you can easily use push notifications without wondering how to connect your PRTG core server to the Google, Apple, and Microsoft messaging clouds.
+With the PRTG cloud as a service, you can easily use push notifications without wondering how to connect your PRTG core server to the Google or Apple messaging clouds.

 We have done everything to ensure a failsafe, reliable service for you.
 However, because unexpected things can always happen in the IT (server outages, network outages which disrupt connections between the involved components, failures on your mobile device), we strongly recommend you to always create at least two notifications with different delivery methods for your critical systems!